 3.5.1 The Council's corporate governance arrangements are evidenced by a number of policies, plans, processes and monitoring arrangements which are referred to as 'The Corporate Backbone' of the Council.
-The Corporate Backbone is attached as Appendix Three for reference.
+The Corporate Backbone is attached at Appendix Three for reference.

-3.6 2020/21 Audit Opinion
+3.6 2021/22 Audit Opinion

-3.6.1 The Shared Internal Audit Service (SIAS) has assigned 'Satisfactory' assurance for both financial systems and non-financial systems for 2020/21: meaning the internal control framework is largely working well in managing the key risks in scope, with some audit findings related to the current arrangements.
+3.6.1 The Shared Internal Audit Service (SIAS) has assigned 'Reasonable' assurance for both financial systems and non-financial systems for 2021/22: meaning "there is a generally sound system of governance, risk management and control in place.
+Some issues, non-compliance or scope for improvement were identified which may put at risk the achievement of objectives in the area audited.